 8:30 – 9:30 am

 Faculty advisors register their schools as they enter the Fine Arts building; registration takes a matter of minutes.
 Each school receives a packet containing materials for the conference day, including nametags.
 An emcee and various student groups from around the state keep participants entertained as we get closer to starting the formal program.
-Past performers include the Chatfield Jump Rope Club, Northglenn Step Team and the Denver East Angels Drum Line.
+Past performers include the Chatfield Jump Rope Club, Northglenn Step Team, the Denver East Angels Drum Line and the Kalama Polynesian Dancers, pictured below.

 9:30 – 10:20 am